-The Company's operations have also been impacted by the pandemic.
-The Company's employees are restricted in their ability to travel.
-The Company may be further impacted if its employees, including mariners aboard our vessels, are otherwise restricted from or unable to perform their duties, or if the Company's or SSAT's terminals are temporarily closed due to a COVID-19 outbreak.
+The Company's operations may be further impacted if its employees, including mariners aboard our vessels, are otherwise restricted from or unable to perform their duties, the Company's or SSAT's terminals are temporarily closed, or there are outbreaks aboard the Company's vessels that cause the Company to miss port calls, due to a COVID-19 outbreak.
 Some vessel dry-dockings could also be delayed or become more expensive if shipyards are unable to accommodate demand or obtain parts in a timely manner or if necessary personnel are not allowed to travel to the shipyards.

-Due to the continuing uncertainty around the duration, breadth and severity of the COVID-19 pandemic, including resurgences or mutations of the virus and the actions taken to contain the virus or treat its impact, including the availability, distribution, efficacy and public acceptance of vaccines, the ultimate impact on the Company's business, financial condition, operating results or cash flows are difficult to predict with certainty at this time.
-Additional or unforeseen effects from the COVID-19 pandemic may give rise to additional risks or instigate or amplify the other risks described throughout these Risk Factors.
+As the COVID-19 pandemic reaches endemic stages, the future impact on the Company's business, financial condition, operating results or cash flows remains difficult to predict at this time.
+Additional or unforeseen effects from COVID-19, including resurgences or mutations of the virus and the actions taken in response to the virus, may give rise to additional risks or instigate or amplify the other risks described throughout these Risk Factors.